energyquantified/eq-python-client/docs/userguide/terminology.md

 ### Frequency

-A frequency as a duration of time.
+A frequency is a time step.
 We use mostly **ISO-8601**-style naming of frequencies, but with a few exceptions.
 See
 [Duration (Wikipedia)](https://en.wikipedia.org/wiki/ISO_8601#Durations)
 for an excellent explanation of the format.